 Virginia Women’s Institute for Leadership Gateway

 Through rigor, intense challenge, and mutual support, the Virginia Women’s Institute for Leadership (VWIL) is a four-year program that prepares women for leadership in the military, public service, and private sectors in the United States and around the world.
 This MBC women’s leadership program combines military leadership development training (through ROTC as well as the VWIL Corps) with civilian approaches.
-VWIL is the only all-female corps of cadets in the world.
+VWIL is the only all-female corps of cadets in the nation.
 Students live and learn together and each must complete a minor in leadership studies.
-Additional application and interview are required.
+Additional application required.

 Will I take classes as part of the VWIL program?
-In addition to your academic schedule you will also take:
+In addition to your freshman academic schedule you will also take:

 - MBC 101: Orientation to College and to the VWIL Program (1 credit)